Speelpenning-nl/laravel-postcode-nl/README.md

 ## Installation

+> For Laravel 5.3, please use the 2.0 branch.

-> For Laravel 5.1 or 5.2, please use the 1.0 branch.
+> For Laravel 5.1 or 5.2, use the 1.0 branch.

 Pull the package in through Composer: